-Eight women and two men camped in cabins, tents and campers, endured a horrific thunderstorm, told stories, got a lesson in martial arts and kayaked to a private beach just before a wonderful meal.
+Eight women and two men camped in cabins, tents, and campers, endured a horrific thunderstorm, told stories, got a lesson in martial arts and kayaked to a private beach just before a wonderful meal.
 Some of the hags were advised not to go to Janes Island because of the bugs.
 Nonsense!
 There are bugs, but the bugs are deterred by repellant.
-The magnificent views and rustic setting, with the amenities of a good campground far outweigh the inconvenience of having to use insect repellant.
+The magnificent views and rustic setting, with the amenities of a good campground, far outweigh the inconvenience of having to use insect repellant.
 We put the screen room on our r-pod and it made a great shield against the bugs in the evening.

 Here’s a video recounting the weekend

 Originally we planned to have our meal at the waterfront pavilion, but the thunderstorms were so threatening that the park ranger deemed it unsafe for us to be outdoors.
-So the ranger and park staff allowed us to use Nature Center (and the microwave) to server and share our meal.
+So the ranger and park staff allowed us to use Nature Center (and the microwave) to serve and share our meal.
 The center has huge windows that look over the water and marsh.
 The views of the pending …. and soon existing thunderstorm were spectacular.

-Our friends from Delaware – Shari, Brigitte and Elisabeth used inflatable kayaks.
-These things were amazing, because they were strong, sturdy and had a hard frame.
+Our friends from Delaware – Shari, Brigitte, and Elisabeth used inflatable kayaks.
+These things were amazing because they were strong, sturdy and had a hard frame.
 The surface was like canvas.
 They were easy to maneuver and as fast as the others.
 Check them out in the video.

 Kathy Mackel (who did not join in the paddle) came with her hag-man husband, Andy.
-Andy entertained us with his bodhran and recited the “Address to the Haggis” by Robert Burns – complete with Scottish accent.
+Andy entertained us with his bodhran and recited the “Address to the Haggis” by Robert Burns – complete with a Scottish accent.
 Kathy told a story about an embarrassing moment when she accidentally “de-robed” the hostess at a party she attended.

 Dan Burgoyne (my hag-man), as always, was a huge help to everyone.
 However, he opted not to spend the first night.
 When he returned for the Saturday night meal, he brought our pet parrot, Baby who entertained us by talking and singing.
 Baby is 17 years old and has been going places with her man – Dan for years.